Nick Fury, Agent of Nothing: Plot

-Nick Fury, suspicious of the current state of affairs following the dismantling of S.H.I.E.L.D., after the end of the Secret Invasion by the Skrull empire, breaks into The Carousel, a S.H.I.E.L.D. base in Chicago.
-Information found there leads him to send the Secret Warriors to recon the Black Ice facility in Odessa, TX, where they break cover and battle both HAMMER and HYDRA forces.
-The HYDRA agents manage to escape and steal a casket containing the remains of the Gorgon.
-The fact that HYDRA showed up prompts Fury to announce to his team that S.H.I.E.L.D. was evidently working under the control of HYDRA all along.
+Nick Fury, suspicious of the current state of affairs following the dismantling of S.H.I.E.L.D., breaks into the Carousel, a S.H.I.E.L.D. base in Chicago.
+Information found there leads him to send the Secret Warriors to recon the Black Ice facility in Odessa, Texas, where they break cover and battle both H.A.M.M.E.R. and Hydra forces.
+The Hydra agents manage to escape and steal a casket containing the remains of Gorgon.
+The fact that Hydra showed up prompts Fury to announce to his team that S.H.I.E.L.D. was evidently working under the control of Hydra all along.

-Meanwhile, in the Ichor HYDRA base, an attack by Skrulls leads Baron von Strucker to destroy the base and regroup the leadership of HYDRA: Kraken (actually Jake Fury, Nick Fury's younger brother), Viper, Madame Hydra (actually Contessa) and The Hive.
-HYDRA then bring the remains of Gorgon to the Hand where they force the assassin clan to revive Gorgon, taking the life of the Hand Grandmaster in the process.
+Meanwhile, in the Ichor Hydra base, a Skrull attack leads Baron Strucker to destroy the base and regroup the leadership of Hydra: Kraken (actually Jake Fury, Nick Fury's younger brother), Viper, Madame Hydra, and Hive.
+Hydra forces bring the remains of Gorgon to the Hand and force the assassin clan to resurrect Gorgon, killing the Hand Grandmaster in the process.

-The Secret Warriors are next sent to evacuate some psi-agents from the Red Worm S.H.I.E.L.D. base but are again confronted by HYDRA.
-Gorgon cuts off Slingshot's arms during the fight and HYDRA leave with the captive agents.
-The Secret Warriors seek out a replacement for Yo-Yo and find Eden Fesi - a teleporter living in Australia.
-Fury goes to the Sudan to recruit the former Howling Commandos soldiers.
-He assembles an army that attacks The Dock - a S.H.I.E.L.D. base under HAMMER control.
-During the battle with HAMMER, HYDRA forces again show up, and the Secret Warriors are called to the rescue, allowing Fury to get away with three helicarriers.
+The Secret Warriors are sent to evacuate some psi-agents from the Red Worm S.H.I.E.L.D. base but are again confronted by Hydra.
+Gorgon cuts off Slingshot's arms during the fight and Hydra leave with the captive agents.
+The Secret Warriors seek out a replacement for Slingshot and find Eden Fesi - a teleporter living in Australia.
+Fury assembles an army that attacks the Dock - a S.H.I.E.L.D. base under H.A.M.M.E.R. control.
+During the battle with H.A.M.M.E.R., Hydra forces again show up, and the Secret Warriors are called to the rescue, allowing Fury to escape.

-Following this event, Madame Hydra and Viper bargain with the Silver Samurai and obtain a mysterious box from Clan Yashida.
-Kraken orders HYDRA to scan all members for a traitor in their ranks.
-Fury instructs Dum Dum to start recruiting an army.
+Following this event, Madame Hydra and Viper bargain with Silver Samurai and obtain a mysterious box from Clan Yashida.
+Kraken orders Hydra to scan all members for a traitor in their ranks.
+Fury instructs Dum Dum Dugan to start recruiting an army.
 He reveals to the Secret Warriors that he was not the one who called for their aid in the battle.